 - 1. Bring vehicle to a complete stop. - 2.
 Apply and hold brake.
-Remain seated, refer to RIDER POSITION (REVERSE OPERATION) for posture information. - 3.
+Remain seated, refer to RIDER POSITION (REVERSE OPERATION) in HOW TO RIDE for posture information. - 3.
 With engine at idle speed, press and release the RER button. - 4.
 Wait until reverse beeper sounds, then gently depress throttle lever.